neelkarma/onecorebot/README.md

 ## Hosting

-1. Make sure Git, NodeJS and Yarn are installed.
+1. Make sure Git, NodeJS (Latest, not LTS) and Yarn are installed.
 2. Run these commands:

 ```sh